-"Purchasers will look to value your business based on quality of earnings, recurring revenues, sustainable profits and revenue growth" Effort should be made to maximise these fundamentals leading up to the sale.
-By maximising revenue opportunities and reducing costs, profits and therefore value can be enhanced.
-Notwithstanding financials, acquirers may also look to buy companies for other reasons, such as technology stack, geography or customers.
+Purchasers will undoubtedly look to value your business based on sustainable profits and effort should be made to maximise these profits leading up to the sale.
+By maximising revenue opportunities and reducing costs; profits and therefore value can be enhanced.